TimDTTP/LearningCPP/leetcode/countSubIslands/README.md

 vector<vector<pair<int>>>.
 This comes at the cost of losing modularity of having separated island coordinates and sub-island checking function.
 A feasible exchange due to lack of necessity for island coordinates.

+## Online Solutions
+- Instead of instantiating another vector<vector<int>>, just use value '2' to indicate unit has been visited
+- Optimally, should've used union find to solve problem